merlinkv/PlusD_Clone/README.md

 # October 16, 2020

-* Resistors, capacitors & diodes now are SMD 1206
+* Resistors, capacitors (except the two electrolytics) & diodes now are SMD 1206
 * Some minor changes

 # September 25, 2020